-It has been about a month since the last earnings report for Ralph Lauren (RL).
-Shares have lost about 1.6% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Ralph Lauren (RL).
+Shares have lost about 2.6% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Ralph Lauren due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

 Ralph Lauren Q4 Earnings & Revenues Surpass Estimates

 Ralph Lauren delivered better-than-expected top- and bottom-line results in fourth-quarter fiscal 2019.
 This marked the company’s 17th straight quarter of earnings beat while sales topped estimates for the fourth straight quarter.

 Ralph Lauren reported fourth-quarter adjusted earnings of $1.07 per share, which surpassed the Zacks Consensus Estimate of 93 cents.
 The bottom-line figure also increased by 18.9% from the prior-year quarter.